merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 If you want more than one output mode, you can provide multiple comma-separated mode names to the `--output-modes` parameter.
 There should be no spaces between the mode names.

 {{ codestart }}
-anvi-estimate-metabolism -c %(contigs-db)s --output-modes kofam_hits,modules
+anvi-estimate-metabolism -c %(contigs-db)s --output-modes hits,modules
 {{ codestop }}

 When multiple output modes are requested, a different output file is produced for each mode.
 All output files will have the same prefix, and the file suffixes specify the output mode.
-For example, modules mode output has the suffix `_modules.txt` while kofam hits mode has the suffix `_kofam_hits.txt`.
+For example, modules mode output has the suffix `_modules.txt` while hits mode has the suffix `_hits.txt`.

 **Viewing available output headers for 'custom' mode**